BrianDanaher1/FosterCare_Project/README.md

 Children's cases are often imperfect and they can "bounce" around the system in different placement settings, then leave, and come back for further cases.
 One of the main goals of this project was to find any characteristics or identifiable factors that would lead to a child being removed from his or her family multiple times, and/or be re-entered into the system after being placed out of it.
 As discovered, the majority of the children in the given data have multiple records, different placement types, and multiple caregivers, making this initiative a multi-faceted and complex one. </br>

-# Data Manipulation & Feature Engineering
+# Data Manipulation & Feature Engineering Programs
 Reproducible design; most programs build a dataframe that is used by other programs for deeper insights.
 Feature engineering became a pivotal piece of the project before machine learning could be done, so these programs then lead into the construction of a dataframe with numerical characteristics.
 This final dataframe, "all_numbers", was used for machine learning and statistical analysis.  </br>

  1) isolate_removals_1to5.R